Pamela; or, Virtue Rewarded: Original sources

 A publication, Memoirs of Lady H, the Celebrated Pamela (1741), claims that the inspiration for Richardson's Pamela was the marriage of a coachman's daughter, Hannah Sturges, to the baronet, Sir Arthur Hesilrige, in 1725.
 Samuel Richardson claimed that the story was based on a true incident related to him by a friend about 25 years before, but did not identify the principals.

-Prof Hubert McDermott has posited Vertue Rewarded, a 1693 Irish novel by an unknown author, as a possible influence – the two books have similar plots: "a beautiful and virtuous young woman of little or no social status falls in love with a prince or libertine who is equally besotted but whose wealth, rank and ambition make him desire only to seduce and debauch the chaste heroine, without having to marry her."
+Prof Hubert McDermott has posited Vertue Rewarded, a 1693 Irish novel by an unknown author, as a possible influence.
+The two books have similar plots: "a beautiful and virtuous young woman of little or no social status falls in love with a prince or libertine who is equally besotted but whose wealth, rank and ambition make him desire only to seduce and debauch the chaste heroine, without having to marry her."
 Also, the title "virtue rewarded" is not found in any other work of the period.

-Shirin and Pamela

-Pamela has significant similarities to the famous Persian tragic romance of Khosrow and Shirin by the Persian poet Nizami Ganjavi.
-In both tales a rich, famous, and hedonistic man is trying to seduce the main female character of the story.
-Even though the female character is truly in love with the male counterpart, she resists his seductions and requests marriage.
-At the end the male character gives in to marrying the woman he loves and this love causes a gradual and positive change in the male character.
-The moral of both stories is the triumph of patience, virtue and modesty over despotism and hedonism.

 Feminism in Pamela

-Some believe that Richardson was one of the first male writers to take a feminist view while writing a novel.
+Some believe that Richardson was one of the first male writers to take a feminist view while he wrote a novel.
 Pamela has been described as being a feminist piece of literature because it rejects traditional views of women and supports the new and changing role of women in society.
 One of the ways in which feminism is shown in the text is through allowing readers to see the depths of women (i.e. their emotions, feelings, thoughts) rather than seeing women at surface level.
-However, the poor treatment of Pamela herself, and her intense consideration to her virtue- a societal construct founded in moral religion- might also suggest the opposite.
-Richardson himself was not a feminist, and Pamela consisted of the traditional lily-white heroine trope embellished with a sense of naivety (with Pamela being only fifteen years old.)
-With respect to authorial intent, Pamela was only driven by here intense fear of having her virtue compromised, and her motivation to keep her virtue intact provided a very narrow scope of womanhood and the sex as a whole.
+However, the poor treatment of Pamela herself and her intense consideration to her virtue, a societal construct founded in moral religion, might also suggest the opposite.
+Richardson himself was not a feminist, and Pamela consisted of the traditional lily-white heroine trope embellished with a sense of naivety (with Pamela being only fifteen years old).
+With respect to authorial intent, Pamela was driven only by her intense fear of having her virtue compromised, and her motivation to keep her virtue intact provided a very narrow scope of womanhood and the sex as a whole.
 The controversy over the novel is present and ongoing.